sfigg/commercialization-public/manufacture/desktop/configure-biosmbr-based-hard-drive-partitions.md

     rem       ** Update this size to match the size of rem          the recovery tools (winre.wim)
     rem          plus some free space.
-    rem          For drives over 128GB, we recommend rem          at least 990MB.                   **
     rem ==    c.
 Prepare the Windows partition ====== format quick fs=ntfs label="Windows"
     assign letter="W"